 Inside the Visitor Center you will find a lobby and reception area, an exhibit room (the Animal Amphitheater) and classroom/rental room (Sunroom), offices, water fountain, and restrooms.
 The building is wheelchair accessible, with the exception of the lower level of the amphitheater.

-Animal Amphitheatre is an intimate space where children take delight in seeing live animals, crawling through a log, and using touch-and-see exhibits.
+Animal Amphitheater is an intimate space where children take delight in seeing live animals, crawling through a log, and using touch-and-see exhibits.
 Taxidermy of native species of birds and mammals are displayed in the habitat diorama.
-Called the amphitheater because of two steps down to a “sunken” floor, it is designed for a large group to gather for a program.
-Although it is best for up to 30-40 elementary students, we have seated as many as 60 in this area.
+Called the amphitheater because of two steps down to a "sunken" floor, it is designed for a large group to gather for a program.
+Although it is best for up to 30 to 40 elementary students, we have seated as many as 60 in this area.

 The Sunroom is a classroom with large windows facing south and east.
 A kitchenette, marker board, tables and chairs make it an ideal room rental for parties, meetings and programs.
 It is wheelchair accessible.

 Got a Question?